chewrocca/docker-machine-utils/README.md

 > Must have [VirtualBox](https://www.virtualbox.org) installed or a [Digital Ocean](https://www.digitalocean.com) account or a [Google Cloud Platform](https://cloud.google.com) account.
 You must have `doctl` installed if you're using Digital Ocean or `gcloud` for for Google Cloud Platform.

 #### Create Virtual Machines:
-Argument must be 'virtualbox', 'do' or 'gce', second argument is number of machines to create (default 1).
+Argument must be 'virtualbox', 'do' or 'gce', second argument is number of machines to create (defaults to 1 vm).

 example:

 `./create-servers.sh virtualbox 3`

+#### Join Swarm with all managers

+`./create-swarm.sh virtualbox manager`

-#### Join Swarm:
+#### Join Swarm with workers

-`./create-swarm.sh virtualbox`
+`./create-swarm.sh virtual worker`

 #### Delete Virtual Machines: